Pahawh Hmong: Form

 Pahawh is written from left to right.
-Each syllable is written with two letters, an onset (la, an initial consonant or consonant cluster) and a rime (yu, a vowel, diphthong, or vowel plus final consonant).
-However, the order of these elements is rime-initial, the opposite of their spoken order.
-(That is, each syllable would seem to be written right to left if it were transcribed literally into the Roman alphabet.)
-This is an indication that Shong conceived of the rimes as primary; Pahawh Hmong might therefore be thought of as a vowel-centered abugida.
-Tones and many onsets are distinguished by diacritics.
+Each syllable is written with two letters, an onset (an initial consonant or consonant cluster) and a rime (a vowel, diphthong, or vowel plus final consonant).
+However, the order of these elements is rime-initial, the opposite of their spoken order; that is, each syllable would seem to be written right to left if it were transcribed literally into the Roman alphabet.
+Pahawh Hmong might therefore be thought of as a vowel-centered abugida; tones and onsets are distinguished by diacritics.

-The onset k is not written, so that a rime letter (V) written by itself is read as kV.
+The consonant onset k is not written, so that a rime letter (V) written by itself is read as kV.
 Nor is the rime au (on mid tone) written, so that an onset letter (C) written by itself is read Cau, except following a bare rime, as otherwise these could be read as a single syllable.
 The absence of an onset, however, is indicated with a null-onset letter.
 Again, this is similar to an abugida, but with the roles of consonant and vowel reversed.

-For an example of the positional variation, consider the phrase (in RPA orthography) kuv rau tshais rau koj noj "I serve you breakfast".
-Since the first word, kuv, starts with a k, it is written as the bare rime uv in Pahawh.
-The word rau, with mid-tone au as the rime, is normally written as a bare onset r, and indeed this is the case for the second instance in this sentence.
+For an example of the positional variation, consider the phrase (written in RPA orthography): kuv rau tshais rau koj noj "I serve you breakfast".
+Since the first word, kuv, starts with a k, it is written as the bare rime uv in Pahawh (𖬆𖬲; 𖬇).
+The word rau, with mid-tone au as the rime, is normally written as a bare onset r (𖬡), and indeed this is the case for the second instance in this sentence.
 However, since the first rau follows a bare rime, it cannot be written as a bare onset r, or the combination might be read as ruv rather than kuv rau.
-Therefore, the combination kuv rau is written uv rau rather than uv r, with the rime au made explicit (Smalley et al. 1990:58).
+Therefore, the combination kuv rau is written as uv rau (𖬆𖬲 𖬅𖬡; 𖬇 𖬅𖬰𖬡) rather than uv r (𖬆𖬲 𖬡; 𖬇 𖬡), with the rime au (𖬅; 𖬅𖬰) made explicit.